-David: In her review of "Argo", Jeanne remarked that director Ben Affleck had managed to glue our attention to the screen even though we already knew the outcome.
-Academy Award winning director Kathryn Bigelow ("The Hurt Locker") had the same daunting task in her latest Oscar-nominated film, "Zero Dark Thirty", where the audience is placed smack in the middle of the raid that killed Osama bin Laden.
+His View: In her review of "Argo", Jeanne remarked that director Ben Affleck had managed to glue our attention to the screen even though we already knew the outcome.
+Academy Award winning director Kathryn Bigelow ("The Hurt Locker") had the same daunting task in her latest Oscar-nominated film, "Zero Dark Thirty", where the audience is placed smack in the middle of the raid that killed Osama Bin Laden.
 And Bigelow pulls it off with stunning results.

-A riveting performance from Jessica Chastain, as CIA operative Maya, is the centerpiece of this taut, exciting look at the Barack Obama-sanctioned mission assigned to the Navy SEALs, whose courage and resolve eliminated the head of Al Qaeda in 2011.
+A riveting performance from Jessica Chastain as CIA operative Maya is the centerpiece of this taut, exciting look at the Barack Obama-sanctioned mission assigned to the Navy Seals, whose courage and resolve eliminated the head of Al Qaeda in 2011.
 Chastain was just nominated for Best Actress honors, and despite some heavy competition, she deserves to be the winner.
-Chastain's emotional portrayal of Maya's utter relief when the mission has ended, won me over completely.
+Chastain's emotional portrayal of Maya's utter relief, when the mission is over, won me over completely.

-The movie is essentially broken down into two parts, one as fascinating as the other.
-First, to determine bin Laden's location with high certainty, a phenomenal amount of intelligentsia had to be accumulated, massaged and analyzed.
-Then it was up to the field operatives to test the data and identify the appropriate players, most notably a mysterious and trusted emissary of bin Laden whom, it was believed, had total access to the mammoth compound where it was thought that bin Laden was residing.
+The movie is essentially broken down into two parts, each as fascinating as the other.
+First, to determine Bin Laden's location with high certainty, a phenomenal amount of intelligentsia had to be accumulated, massaged and analyzed.
+Then it was up to the field operatives to test the data and identify the appropriate players, most notably a mysterious and trusted emissary of Bin Laden whom, it was believed, had total access to the mammoth compound where it was thought that Bin Laden was residing.

-The second part of the film deals with the actual assault on the compound, but not before politicos at all levels of the U.S. government attempt to assess the percentage of assuredness that bin Laden is actually there.
-Maya is 100% convinced that they have pinpointed his whereabouts in the Pakistani property in the town of Abbottabad, but nobody else is even close to that amount of certainty.
+The second part of the film, of course, deals with the actual assault on the compound, but not before politicos at all levels of the U.S. government attempt to assess the percentage of assuredness that Bin Laden is actually there.
+Maya is 100% convinced that they have pinpointed his whereabouts in the Pakistani property in the town of Abbottabad, but nobody else is close to that amount of certainty.

 The political stakes are huge.
 If he is not there, and if innocent civilians are killed during the raid, the U.S. and the President might suffer irrevocable repercussions.
-On the other hand, if bin Laden is truly there, and the U. S. takes no action whatsoever, the political fallout of missing the chance to capture or kill America's greatest enemy could be even worse.
+On the other hand, if Bin Laden is truly there, and the U. S. takes no action whatsoever, the political fallout of missing the chance to capture or kill America's greatest enemy, perhaps of all time, could be even worse.